 Environmental Consequences - Aquatic ecology could be affected by the proposed action.
 Impacts would either occur directly by the alteration of habitat conditions within the streams or indirectly due to modification of the riparian zones and storm water runoff resulting from construction and maintenance activities around the project area.

 Potential impacts due to removal of streamside vegetation within the riparian zone include increased erosion and siltation, loss of instream habitat, and increased stream temperatures.
 Other potential effects resulting from construction and maintenance include alteration of stream banks and stream bottoms by heavy equipment and by herbicide runoff into streams.
 Siltation has a detrimental effect on many aquatic animals adapted to riverine environments.
 Turbidity caused by suspended sediment can negatively impact spawning and feeding success of fish and mussel species (Brim Box and Mossa 1999; Sutherland et al. 2002).

-Applicable ARAP and USACE 404 Permits would be obtained for any stream alterations and the terms and conditions of these permits would be followed.
-One intermittent stream and one ephemeral/WWC identified within the substation boundary would be directly impacted.
-To mitigate for stream impacts identified within the substation site, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for 593 required FF Stream credits.
+As noted in the surface water section, 1,687 linear feet of an intermittent stream and ephemeral/WWC stream would be required to be disturbed/encapsulated as part of this project.
+Applicable ARAP and USACE Section 404 Permits would be obtained for any stream alterations and the terms and conditions of these permits would be followed.
+To mitigate for stream impacts identified within the substation site, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for approximately 730 required FF stream credits.
 SMZs and BMPs identified in the TDEC Erosion & Sediment Control manual minimize the potential for impacts to water quality and instream habitat for aquatic organisms (TDEC 2012).
 These guidelines outline site preparation standards with emphasis on soil stabilization practices, structural and sediment controls including runoff management, and general stream protection practices associated with construction activities.
-Furthermore, TVA would follow BMPs identified within A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities (TVA 2017a).
+Furthermore, TVA would follow standard BMPs identified within TVA 2017a.

-Watercourses that convey only surface water during storm events such as WWCs and that could be affected by the proposed site preparation would be protected by standard BMPs outlined in TVA (2017a) and/or TDEC (2012).
+Watercourses that convey only surface water during storm events such as ephemeral streams/WWCs and could be affected by the proposed site preparation would be protected by standard BMPs outlined in TVA (2017a) and/or TDEC (2012).
 These BMPs are designed in part to minimize disturbance of riparian areas, and subsequent erosion and sedimentation that can be carried to streams.
 Because appropriate BMPs would be implemented during site preparation and work, any impacts to the aquatic ecology of streams not directly impacted from the substation site would be temporary and insignificant as a result of the proposed TVA actions.
-Direct impacts to streams identified within the substation site would occur.
-Because there are currently no stream mitigation credits available at local mitigation banks, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for the 593 required FF Stream credits and fulfill stream mitigation requirements for the associated impacts.
+Direct impacts to watercourses identified within the substation site would occur.
+Because there are currently no stream mitigation credits available at local mitigation banks, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for approximately 730 required FF stream credits and fulfill stream mitigation requirements for the associated impacts.